mokhtarabadi/meuse/README.md

     - If publishing fails with Git errors but says the crate exists, it may have actually succeeded
 - **Database Connection Errors**: Verify PostgreSQL is running and credentials are correct
 - **SSL/TLS Certificate Issues**: When using a proxy with SSL, ensure certificates are valid and trusted by your client
-- **Sparse Protocol Problems**: Meuse currently only fully supports the Git protocol, not sparse protocol
+- **Sparse Protocol**: Meuse supports the sparse protocol which avoids the need for a Git repository clone
 - **Proxy Configuration**: Check that your proxy is correctly forwarding all necessary headers to Meuse

 ### Common Error Messages